D. B. Cooper copycat hijackings: Richard McCoy Jr.

-On April 7, 1972, Richard McCoy (1942–1974), staged the best-known of the so-called "copycat" hijackings.
+On April 7, 1972, Richard McCoy (1942–1974), staged the best-known of the copycat hijackings.
 He boarded United Airlines' Flight 855 (a Boeing 727 with aft stairs) in Denver, Colorado, and, brandishing what later proved to be a paperweight resembling a hand grenade and an unloaded handgun, he demanded four parachutes and $500,000.
 After delivery of the money and parachutes at San Francisco International Airport, McCoy ordered the aircraft back into the sky and bailed out over Provo, Utah, leaving behind his handwritten hijacking instructions and his fingerprints on a magazine he had been reading.

 McCoy was an Army veteran who served two tours of duty in Vietnam, first as a demolition expert and later with the Green Berets as a helicopter pilot.
 After his military service, he became a warrant officer in the Utah National Guard and an avid recreational skydiver, with aspirations of becoming a Utah State Trooper.
 He was arrested on April 9 with the ransom cash in his possession and, after trial and conviction, received a 45-year sentence.
 Two years later, he escaped from Lewisburg Federal Penitentiary with several accomplices by crashing a garbage truck through the main gate.
-Tracked down three months later in Virginia Beach, McCoy was killed in a shootout with FBI agents in 1974.
+Tracked down three months later in Virginia Beach, McCoy was killed in a shootout with FBI agents.